walter-arrighetti/ResolveDB_backup/README.md

 Whatever OS is used, this script enables a task to be automatically run every day at 2:00am on the database server alone, where a complete dump of the PostgreSQL database ('QPSQL') is written in a single file and stored on a tier-1 path (usually meant to be on a freely accessible folder in the db server's local storage), pointed to by 'ResolveDBpath' variable in the `ResolveDB_backup.[sh|bat]` OS-aware scripts.

 The single-dump file created as per above is called `0.pgSQL` for the first day-of-week backup (according to your server OS' locale), `1.pgSQL` for the second day-of-week, and so on up to `6.pgSQL` for the last day-of-week.
-These files are also compressed (using 7-Zip for Windows, which must be installed beforehand, or pre-instaled gzipped TAR archives for Linux/macOS).
+These files are also compressed (using gzipped-TAR archives for Linux and macOS, or using _7-Zip_ for Windows, which must be installed beforehand).
 The dumps are also copied on a tier-2 path (usually meant to be a network folder on a remote redundant file server, which at that time should be already mounted with write permissions by the script's run-as user); this path is pointed to by 'ResolveDBnetpath' variable in the `ResolveDB_backup.[sh|bat]` OS-aware scripts.

 WARNING: By design, Windows version moves only the compressed copies of the dump in the tier-2 storage and keeps the uncompressed copies in tier-1 only.